 There are two shopping centres Langwies 1 (Rue Hiehl) and Langwies 2 (Rue Nicolas Glesener) which between them have 52 shops and services.
 The former contains a Delhaize supermarket, Intersport and an Opti-Vue.

 If you need to fix your smartphone screen or get help with other home technology, CRW is also based at the centre (appointment only, as there is no physical shop), as are a number of clothing, lingerie and shoe shops, a florist, perfume emporium and a Party Shop, in addition to tour operators, and a hairdresser, Georgie's cut, where the staff speak English.

 Nearby a number of garages sell, service and repair many of the main brands of car, and there is a Globus Baumarkt for all your DIY needs (it also has a Fischer coffee shop).
 Plans for a new multi-purpose 37,000m2 centre with shops, restaurants, a hotel, creche and gym were announced in 2019.

 In Junglinster town, you’ll find an Aladdin's Cave of a shop Rischette, which stocks school supplies, seasonal items like carnival costumes and decorations, fireworks, games, and unusual household items including the Thermomix which they regularly demonstrate.
 Next door, the Portuguese grocery shop Duarte comes highly commended for its excellent customer service.

 There's a Paediatric Centre on Rue de Godbrange and a pharmacy at 4 Lernzwee.
 The Junglinster Library is open on Tuesday and Thursday from 16.00 to 18.00, and Saturday from 10.00 to 12.00.
 It stocks books in French, German, Luxembourgish, English and other languages for adults and children.
 The Bicherbus mobile library also drives around the commune on a regular basis and there is a bicherschaf in front of the cultural centre near the library.

-You'll find crèche Baby Bird and crèche Kwaki on Rue Rham in Junglinster, crèche Villa Wichtel on Rue Maria Montessori, and crèche Babyhome on Rue des Cerises.
+You'll find crèche Baby Bird and crèche Kwaki on Rue Rham in Junglinster, crèche KidsCare on Rue Maria Montessori, and crèche Babyhome on Rue des Cerises.
 The Paiperlek creche is at 24 rue du Village and takes children aged 0-3 years.